BlackMirrorz/ARKitBusinessCard/README.md

 All the code is fully commented so it should be very easy to follow.

+**Using The Temoplates:**
+In the templates folder of this repository there are 2 files:

+ 1. businessCardPrint.png
+ 2. businessCardTemplate.ai

+To get up and running you can print out the `businessCardPrint.png` or even display it in preview to test the apps functionality.
+Currently this is sized at 10cm by 5cm, although of course you can change this as you wish!

+The template `ai file` is provided so you can make your own business cards.

 The image below shows the `SCNScene Business Card` template:

+The semi transparent area is the actual size of our business card (imageTarget) as such you can change and organise things as you wish.

 ![Business Card Template](https://www.blackmirrorz.tech/images/BlackMirrorz/ARBusinessCardScreenShots/businessCardLayout.png)